TritonDataCenter/manta/docs/operator-guide/architecture.md

   above) and all lives on one shard.
 This is extremely low-volume: a couple of writes per storage node per minute.

-Manta supports **resharding** object metadata, which would typically be used to add an additional shard (for additional capacity).
-This operation has never been needed (or used) in production.
-Assuming the service is successful, that's likely just a matter of time.
+Manta supports the **resharding** of directory object metadata, a process which would typically be  used to add additional shards (for horizontal scaling of metadata capacity).
+This operation is handled by the reshard service which currently supports only the doubling of shards and incurs object write downtime during the hash ring update step in the process.

 ### Moray